ivsg-psu/PathPlanning_MapTools_MapGenClassLibrary/README.md

 ### Installation

 1. Make sure to run MATLAB 2020b or higher.
 Why?
-The "digitspattern" command used in the DebugTools utilities was released late 2020 and this is used heavily in the Debug routines.
+The "digitspattern" command used in the DebugTools utilities, one that is used for argument checking in many functions, was released late 2020.
+And this command is used heavily in the Debug routines.
 If debugging is shut off, then earlier MATLAB versions will likely work, and this has been tested back to 2018 releases.

 2. Clone the repo
    ```sh